Our Leadership Team

 Treasurer & Founding Member

-Jacqueline Ferguson has been in the facilities and property management business for 15 years and has a passion for keeping commercial and residential properties safe, functional, and beautiful for clients and residents.
-Jacqueline is a Sr. Account Manager for a reputable facilities management company with national accounts.
+Jacqueline Ferguson has been in the facilities and property management business for nearly 15 years and has a passion for keeping commercial and residential properties aesthetically pleasing, safe, and functional for all tenants.
 Jacqueline was first inspired to make a community impact by spearheading efforts for “second chance” renters.
 Recognizing that sometimes families are put into situations outside of their control, she assisted those with bad or no credit in obtaining safe and affordable housing.
 She helped her lessees secure long-term and fair rental agreements.
 She leads by her mantra “Obstacles are sometimes a necessary piece of the process”.
 More importantly, she strives to be the person to help others through difficult times.
-Her patience coupled with her capacity for knowledge has been recognized as she has received several Process Improvement awards in her career as a Senior Account Manager.
+Her patience coupled with her capacity for knowledge has been recognized as she has received several Process Improvement awards in her career.
+Jacqueline has recently made a career change that has positioned her in the healthcare industry.
+In her role as a recruiter, she is able to focus on employing those in her community.
+Additionally, she is able to ensure members of the community that are in need, receive the care that is needed by employing the proper staff.
 Mrs. Ferguson also volunteered for Sister Saturday, an organization dedicated to the empowerment of women within their communities.
-She is married to David Ferguson; together they have three sons, David, Elijah, and Joshua.
-Her most noteworthy accomplishment is raising well-respected and bright boys with her loving husband.
+She is also married to David Ferguson; together they have three sons, David, Elijah, and Joshua.
+Understanding the challenges faced by men of color in today’s climate and her heart for humanity; her husband and children are certainly reasons that fuel her to do more.